 Never hesitate to reach out and ask us any questions you have or if you would like more information regarding the answers below.
 We're always happy to help.

 Whole body cryotherapy (a.k.a.
 Cryo) is the exposure of an individual to extremely low temperatures (-145 to -165) for 3 minutes in order to decrease pain and inflammation and boost hormone and neurotransmitter levels.
 The result is decreased recovery time and pain from intense workouts, injuries, and chronic conditions, increased energy levels, and mood boosting effects.

 How and why was whole body cryotherapy developed?

-Cryotherapy machines were originally developed in the 1970s in order to help people that suffered from rheumatoid arthritis.
+Cryotherapy machines or Cryosaunas were originally developed in the 1970s in order to help people that suffered from rheumatoid arthritis.
 When dramatic improvements were seen in patients (decreased swelling, decreased pain, increased mobility) researchers began to look at whole body cryotherapy as a treatment modality for other disease such as rheumatism, fibromyalgia, multiple sclerosis, and other musculoskeletal disorder.
 Eventually athletes discovered cryotherapy’s benefits and it has now become widely adopted.